SlicerIGT/aigt/UltrasoundSegmentation/README.md

 The images themselves follow this naming convention: `{CASE_IDENTIFIER}_{CHANNEL}.{FILE_ENDING}`.
 In the above example, `LN003_0000` is the case identifier, `0000` is the 4-digit channel identifier, and `nii.gz` is the file ending.
 The segmentations follow a similar convention but without the channel indicator.
 This will be further explained below.

-Luckily, assuming your data has already been converted to slices (hopefully using the `--use-file-prefix` flag), `train.py` will convert the data into the nnUNet format for you.
+Assuming your data has already been converted to slices (hopefully using the `--use-file-prefix` flag), `train.py` will convert the data into the nnUNet format for you.
 However, you must first set the values of 2 dictionaries in the `.yaml` config file.
-An example is shown in [train_config.yaml](train_config.yaml):
+An example is shown in [train_config.yaml](configs/train_config.yaml):

 ```
 # For nnUNet only: